briansunter/graph/site/content/pages/travels with charley.md

 # Thoughts

-I really enjoyed the book overall, especially the relationship with the poodle Charley
+I enjoyed the book overall, especially the relationship with the poodle Charley.

+The book gives a good snapshot of 1960s America.

 # My Top 3 Quotes